Vessantara Festival: Preparation

 A few days preceding the feast, stages are built to host to folk opera and popular dancing.
 A pavilion to store paddy contributions is constructed.
 The reception hall is decorated with painted cloths.
 Old women roll cigarettes, make betel-nut packets, and candles.

 Invocation of the protective spirits

 The spirit of Upagupta is invited to come from the Mekong River and enter a statue, which is then carried to the temple holding the festival.
 In the areas where there is no river, the spirit can be invited through normal water pipes, as in Vientiane in Laos.
 Upagupta is supposed to protect the ritual surroundings of the temple during the performance.
 Before the recitation of the Vessantara Jataka, other figures are invoked through a sort of recitation of a text called "The Ten Thousand Malay" found in printed Lao version of the Vessantara Jataka.

 Hommage to the tevada

-On the morning of the third day, after a ceremony in which respect is paid to the tevada ho are asked to witness the merit-making ceremony, the procession of 1000 lumps of rice takes place without just the faithful and no monks.
+On the morning of the third day, after a ceremony in which respect is paid to the tevada who are asked to witness the merit-making ceremony, the procession of 1000 lumps of rice takes place without just the faithful and no monks.